-Yes.
-Smoking is prohibited on all GO Transit property, including all trains and buses, stations and bus terminals, platforms (as well as Union Station), shelters, and most pedestrian areas.
+Smoking of any kind, including vaping, is prohibited on GO trains and buses, and on platforms and at stations and bus terminals including Union Station, in shelters and most pedestrian areas.

-However, you may smoke in outdoor parking lots, including the Kiss & Ride areas.
+However, you may smoke or vape in outdoor parking lots, including the Kiss & Ride areas.